 Touko had never heard of people riding in the carts who weren’t going to the capital.
 She supposed it made sense; the carts visited all the villages, didn’t they?
 And they carried trade goods from the capital and every place they stopped.
 It made sense for at least a handful of people to travel this way, even though the concept was unfamiliar to Touko.

 “That’s right,” Benio said.
 “We’re all riding together.
 In my village, we craft things out of bamboo.
 Most of the village is made up of bamboo groves.
-We cut the bamboo and split into thin strips, making baskets, chopsticks, chairs, and buckets, that kind of thing.
+We cut the bamboo and split into thin strips, making baskets, chopsticks, chairs, buckets, that kind of thing.

 “But the bamboo wouldn’t grow this year.
-Bamboo is usually the kind of plant that grows like a weed--no one needs to tend it or work it for it to grow, and grow fast.
+Bamboo is usually the kind of plant that grows like a weed—no one needs to tend it or work it for it to grow, and grow fast.
 But for some reason, this year, it didn’t grow at all.
 The buckwheat that grows in our fields is rotting before it ripens.”

 Benio paused.
 “My village is like Hotaru’s village.
 They sent me away in the hopes of lifting whatever terrible curse has befallen us.
 I’m doubtful that the misfortune will end even if I am taken as a wife.
 I don’t believe in that silly old fortune-telling or divination.
 Sometimes old people are just really stupid.”
 She shrugged.
 “I don’t think they could afford to lose me.
 I’m worth any five men as a worker.”
 She rubbed crust out of the corner of one eye with a rough gesture.

 Touko’s gaze drifted to the last girl in the cart, Kaho.
-Kaho was staring at the wall, laying on her side and pretending the other people in the cart weren’t there.
+Kaho stared at the wall, laying on her side and pretending the other people in the cart weren’t there.
 Her face, framed by untrimmed bangs, appeared small and childlike; there was no way that she was old enough to be married.

 And yet, Kaho’s hair was bound in white string, just like Benio’s and Hotaru’s.